DEVSENSE/phptools-docs/docs/vs/Installation/uninstall.md

 ![Uninstall from VS](imgs/extension-manager-uninstall.png)

 Any new installation, update or removal requires restarting Visual Studio.
-The user is notified about that, and it is recommended to perform installations or updates while other Visual Studio instances are closed.
+The user is notified about that, and it is recommended to perform installations or updates while all Visual Studio instances are closed.

 ## Visual Studio 2010 - 2015